lecroy/portfolio2018/about.md

     <li><span>Scrabble Junkie:</span> Word games have always come easily to me.
 I once started an <a href="https://www.instagram.com/scrabble_snacks">Instagram account</a> just to share strategy and tips.
     </li>
     <li><span>Master Chef:</span> Making a recipe come together isn't so dissimilar from product design - you need to include the right ingredients, blend them to create perfect chemistry, and do plenty of taste-testing.</li>
-    <li><span>Handyman:</span> Maintenance on a house never ends, just like software development.
-It’s all about keeping an organized backlog and ruthlessly prioritizing the right improvements.</li>
+    <li><span>Handyman:</span> Maintenance on a house never ends.
+Thankfully I've got plenty of experience keeping an organized backlog and ruthlessly prioritizing the most impactful improvements.</li>
   </ul>

   <h4 class="about-interior-subhead">